 Smoke alarms are self contained devices that incorporate a means of detecting a fire (smoke detector) and giving a warning (alarm), usually a very loud beeping sound.
 They are about the size of a hand and are normally fitted to the ceiling.
 They can detect fires in their early stages and give you those precious minutes to enable you and your family to leave your house in safety.

 What type of smoke alarms are available?

-There are three types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic) and combined.
+There are four types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic), heat and combined.

 Optical: These are more expensive but more effective at detecting larger particles of smoke produced by slow-burning fires, such as smouldering foam-filled upholstery and overheated PVC wiring.
 They are marginally less sensitive to free burning flaming fires.
 Optical alarms can be installed near (not in) kitchens, as they are less likely than ionisation alarms to go off when toast is burned.